thinko/dhfs_extractor/README.md

 # dhfs_extractor
-An small utility to extract videos, logs e slacks in DHFS4.1 file system
+A small utility to extract videos, logs, and slacks in the DHFS4.1 file system.

-This program can identify and recover videos stored in a DHFS4.1 filesystem (common in chinese's DVR).
+This program can identify and recover videos stored in a DHFS4.1 file system (commonly found in Chinese DVRs).

-Some features of dhfd_extractor
+Some features of dhfs_extractor:

-* Recognizes partitions and can extract all videos on them
+* Recognizes partitions and can extract all videos on them.
-* Extract slacks associated to each video
+* Extracts slacks associated with each video.
-* Identify and save logs stored in file system
+* Identifies and saves logs stored in the file system.
-* Recover videos partially overwritten
+* Recovers partially overwritten videos.
-* Recover videos after disk format (to be improved)
+* Recovers videos after disk format (to be improved).

-When running under Windows only raw (dd) images are suported.
-In Linux you can access evidence disks or images (dd).
+When running under Windows, only raw (dd) images are supported.
+In Linux, you can access evidence disks or images (dd).
-DHFS4.1 extractor is offered to you under GPL license by GALILEU Batista (galileu.batista@ifrn.edu.br)
+DHFS4.1 extractor is offered to you under the GPL license by GALILEU Batista (galileu.batista@ifrn.edu.br).

-You must retain author name in all circunstances in which the program is used.
-He has made the best to get a correct operation, but no warranty implicit or explicit is provided.
+You must retain the author's name in all circumstances in which the program is used.
+He has done his best to ensure correct operation, but no implicit or explicit warranty is provided.